Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Conclusion

 \section{Conclusion}

-In this paper,we demonstrate that simple heuristic methods, despite their lower accuracy, can be surprisingly effective teachers for MLPs, enabling competitive link prediction performance while drastically reducing training costs.
+In this paper, we demonstrate that simple heuristic methods, despite their lower accuracy, can be surprisingly effective teachers for MLPs, enabling competitive link prediction performance while drastically reducing training costs.
+We provide both empirical and theoretical analysis to explain this observation.
 Furthermore, we introduce an ensemble approach that aggregates multiple heuristic-distilled MLPs using a gating mechanism.
-Our extensive experiments across ten datasets show that this approach consistently improves prediction accuracy, while saving overall training time.
-Our findings have important implications for real-world link prediction tasks, particularly in large-scale web applications
+Extensive experiments show that this approach substantially reduces training time while consistently improving prediction accuracy.
+Our findings have important implications for real-world link prediction tasks, particularly in large-scale web applications.